silpion/ansible-gitolite/README.md

 # ansible-gitolite

-This role installs gitolite from upstream Git repository.
+This role installs and configures gitolite from upstream Git repository.

-# TODO

-* Basic gitolite-admin repository management (admin.yml)
-  * Allow passing repositories including access control.
-  * Allow dynamic installation of SSH keys/gitolite users.
-  * Generate gitolite configuration based on data.

 # Requirements